I/O services for command line interface

 Imports

-To import a file <file> the command is:
+To import data from a file <file> the command is:

 curl <credentials> --form service=<import command> --form file=@<file> [<extra parameters>] <I/O URL>